JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20230214.md

 For an example home with a 2022 AV of $300,000

-The average annual bond tax (to cover principal and interest): $1,400 per year for 21 years
+the average annual bond tax (to cover principal and interest): $1,400 per year for 21 years

 If one assumes a negative 1.5% proportional obligation factor change each year (for example if the pace of new construction continues despite high interest rates and high inflation),

-The average annual bond tax (to cover principal and interest): $1,170 per year for 21 years
+the average annual bond tax (to cover principal and interest): $1,170 per year for 21 years

 The district’s estimate of $67 per month (they used month instead of year) calculates to $804 per year.